 Please copy and paste the questions below into an email and send your answers to the education team at [email protected].
-If you have any questions, please email us or call 020 7420 9880.
-(Please note that while we are working from home we do not have access to our work phones.
-If you would like to speak on the phone, please say so in your form.)
+If you have any questions, please email us.
+Please note that The Poetry Society team is still working from home and that we only have access to one phone line currently.
+Please email us where possible.
+Our apologies for any delays or difficulties.
+If you would like to speak on the phone, please say so in your form.

 Name of school or organisation:

 Email of finance staff: